Eshaabhasin/StudentResultManagementSystem/README.md

 ## Features

--Searching of Course Details
+- Searching of Course Details

--Adding of Course Details
+- Adding of Course Details

--Updating of Course Details
+- Updating of Course Details

--Adding Student Details
+- Adding Student Details

--Updating Student Details
+- Updating Student Details

--Deleting Student Details
+- Deleting Student Details

--Adding  result of the  Student
+- Adding  result of the  Student

--Searching result of the Student
+- Searching result of the Student

--Calculating  result of the Student
+- Calculating  result of the Student